ibm-cloud-docs/solution-tutorials/index.md

             <div class="solutionBoxTitle">
               <a href = "sql-database.html">SQL Database for Cloud Data</a>
             </div>
             <p>This tutorial shows how to provision a SQL (relational) database service, create a table, and load a large data set (city information) into the database.
-Then, we deploy a web app `worldcities` to make use of that data and show how to access the cloud database.</p>
+Then, we deploy a web app to make use of that data and show how to access the cloud database.</p>
             <span class="tag-filter category">Cloud Foundry</span>
             <span class="tag-filter category">Python</span>
             <span class="tag-filter category">Db2 Warehouse</span>